Yen Swings After Bank Of Japan Policy Tweak - UrduPoint

 And on Thursday, European Central Bank boss Christine Lagarde left open the possibility of a pause.

-Paris dipped even as data showed the French economy grew a forecast-busting 0.5 percent in the second quarter, while inflation eased in July.
+European stock markets wobbled in afternoon trading, with Paris getting little traction from data showing the French economy grew a forecast-busting 0.5 percent in the second quarter, while inflation eased in July.

-London rose but Frankfurt dropped as data showed the German economy stagnated in the second quarter.
+Frankfurt edged higher despite data showing the German economy stagnated in the second quarter, although inflation also slowed.

-The week has been dominated also by earnings updates from some of the world's biggest companies.

-ExxonMobil on Friday reported a big drop in second-quarter profits, citing lower refining margins and natural gas prices compared with the year-ago period in the aftermath of Russia's invasion of Ukraine.